LegendaryZone/AI_LeagueOfLegends_With_Vision/README.md

 [![Watch the video](https://www.youtube.com/embed/6Az2cNU7gUw)](https://www.youtube.com/watch?v=qrJkvGzGvkE&feature=youtu.be)

-# LEVEL 2 - Predict the movement of enemy while grabing it
+# AI.
+LEVEL 2 - Movement Prediction Mode
+- Predict the movement of enemy while grabing or shooting the enemy

 If we can detect the object, Ezreal, Tower, and Enemy, we might detect the motion of object.
 For example, when we use Blitz or Thresh, we are able to grab the enemy based on the prediction of movement.